CynthiaPeter/Privatefit-Contributing-guide/README.md

 ### For Technical, UX, Business Writers✍️

 Do you want to contribute to the Privatefit documentation?
 Please read through the docs [contributing guides]() and design systems.

+Submitting updates on documentation, upgrades, designs, or product copy.
+Corrections to spelling or punctuation will be greatly appreciated.

 -